pytorch/pytorch/docs/source/notes/cuda.rst

     # warmup
     # Uses static_input and static_target here for convenience,
     # but in a real setting, because the warmup includes optimizer.step()
-    # you should use a few batches of real data.
+    # you must use a few batches of real data.
     s = torch.cuda.Stream()
     s.wait_stream(torch.cuda.current_stream())
     with torch.cuda.stream(s):